Saúl Hernández: Jaguares

 After the Caifanes breakup, Saul Hernández formed a new band in late 1995, called Jaguares, along with former Caifanes drummer Alfonso André and two long time friends, Federico Fong on bass and José Manuel Aguilera on lead guitar.
 José Manuel Aguilera was involved in Jaguares' first studio album; Cesar "Vampiro" Lopez later took over on lead guitar and has been in the band since.

 In 1996, Saúl Hernández sang a duet with Algerian raï singer Khaled.
 The song, called Ki Kounti, is sung partially in Arabic and Spanish.

 Since its formation, Jaguares has been one of "rock en español" (Rock in Spanish) premier bands with both critical and commercial success.

 Caifanes returns

 Towards the end of 2010, Saúl Hernández reconciled with former Caifanes guitarist Alejandro Marcovich and announced their return for the Vive Latino 2011 festival, which marked the reunion of the original band members.

 Jaguares returns

 On January 14, 2019, it was announced that Jaguares will reunite for a single concert as part of Machaca Fest 2019 in Monterrey, Nuevo Leon.

-Recognition and criticism
+Recognition

 Enrique Lopetegui of the Los Angeles Times wrote in 1996: "Hernandez has never been a great singer, but he became Mexico’s biggest rock hero thanks to a unique timbre, a moving delivery, poetry of devastating darkness and a rare talent for writing hymn-like songs".